CiscoDevNet/appdynamics-docker-images/appd-cluster-agent/README.md

+## ⚠️ Deprecation and Archive Notice
+This is a notice for sunsetting the public facing repository containing AppDynamics dockerfiles in github.

+Effective from August 23, 2023, This repository on GitHub will be deprecated (moved to archive).
+On October 31st 2023, this repository will be sunset.
+Latest docker files will be made available via the Appdynamics download portal for customers who would like to continue to build their own docker images.

 ### Building Cluster Agent Image

 To build the cluster agent Image to deploy it on K8s or Openshift.
 Please follow the below steps: